Home

 The period following the Roman withdrawal has often been called the Dark Ages, not only because of the abandonment of the civilisation which the Romans had brought, but also because of the scarcity of surviving historical evidence.
 Historians have to take information from rare surviving documents and charters and piece them together with the results of modern research, usually in a local context, from different historical disciplines - for example archaeology, topography and the study of place names.

-When the Roman occupation came to an end in the 5th century, following the decision for withdrawal taken in Rome in AD 409, the military and administrative props of society were removed.
+When the Roman occupation came to an end in the 5th century, following the abandonment of Britain by the collapsing Roman empire around AD 410, the military and administrative props of society were removed (1).
 Many of the ‘Romans’ who were already settled on farms in the countryside (and who incidentally were not necessarily from Rome but came from anywhere in the Roman empire) stayed behind and lived alongside the British as did many soldiers discharged from the Roman army.
 With the withdrawal of Roman government, the remaining inhabitants were left to fend for themselves.
 Towns crumbled and Britain reverted to a more primitive society, lacking the order and control which Rome had brought.

 Even during the Roman occupation, Britain had been vulnerable to attacks from invaders from northern Europe.
 While the Roman army was in place, these invasions were repulsed or contained at the Roman frontiers (Hadrian’s Wall is the famous military line of defence in the north), but following the Roman withdrawal the population was left without adequate protection and invasions of fierce ‘barbarians’ from north Germany became an annual occurrence.
 The terrified British population, unable to resist the attacks of these Anglo-Saxon warriors, eventually bought off the invaders with land for settlement.
 By the middle of the fifth century the newcomers had settled throughout the whole country and, with the arrival of chieftains, the country became divided into small warring kingdoms.

-In this part of the east Midlands it was the Anglian people who settled, infiltrating the major river valleys as far as the Trent during the fifth century.
+In this part of the east Midlands it was the Anglian people who settled, infiltrating the major river valleys as far as the Trent during the fifth century (2).
 By the sixth century, the kingdom in the border region along the Trent valley had become known as Mercia.
-The people were the Mierce, or Mercians, literally the people of the borders.
-Peter Foss suggests that the new settlers in the Trent valley moved cautiously up the tributary Tame and Anker valleys into the Mease and Sence valleys which were occupied by surviving Romano-British groups.
+The people were the Mierce, or Mercian, literally the people of the borders.
+Peter Foss suggests that the new settlers in the Trent valley moved cautiously up the tributary Tame and Anker valleys into the Mease and Sence valleys which were occupied by surviving Romano-British groups (3).

-Remarkably, during this turbulent period, Christian missionaries achieved the conversion of the Anglo-Saxons.
-The Church had already established a considerable presence during the Roman period and continued to thrive among the Romano-British population after the Roman withdrawal, but there appears to have been no attempt to convert the Anglo-Saxon invaders.
-During the sixth century the Celtic Church, already established in Ireland by St Patrick who himself was a Roman Briton, sent missionaries into the north of England, led by St Columba, and they spread their influence southwards.
-This was followed from the south, by the mission of St Augustine sent from Rome by Pope Gregory in AD 597.
+Remarkably, during the early Anglo-Saxon period, Christian missionaries achieved the conversion of the Anglo-Saxons.
+The Church had already established a considerable presence during the Roman period and continued to thrive among the Romano-British population after the Roman withdrawal, although there appears to have been no attempt to convert the Anglo-Saxon settlers.
+The Celtic Church was established in Ireland in the fifth century by St Patrick, a Roman Briton who arrived there in AD 432.
+During the next century the Celtic Church sent missionaries into the north of England, led by St Columba, and they spread their influence southwards.
+This was followed, from the south, by the mission of St Augustine sent from Rome by Pope Gregory in AD 597.

-By the mid-Saxon period, the small Anglo-Saxons kingdoms had been re-organised by sub-division into so-called multiple estates.
-The origin and significance of these is clouded in obscurity, but they may in some cases equate to divisions of the tribal regions of Romano-British times, if not earlier.
-By the twelfth century, the multiple estates themselves were divided into what we can recognise as administrative parishes.
-The existence of multiple estates is known from Anglo-Saxon charters, where they survive, but in Leicestershire generally they do not.
-However, the evidence of Domesday Book and consideration of other factors such as land unit boundaries (parish, hundred and county) and topography have enabled plausible attempts at reconstruction to be made where no charters survive.
-The nearest local example is that of Market Bosworth attempted by Peter Foss.
+By the mid-Saxon period, the small Anglo-Saxons kingdoms had been re-organised by sub-division into so-called 'multiple estates'.
+The origin and significance of these is clouded in obscurity, but they may in some cases equate to divisions of the tribal regions of Romano-British times, if not earlier (5).
+By the twelfth century, the multiple estates themselves were divided into what we can recognise as administrative parishes, containing one or more settlements.
+The existence of multiple estates is known from Anglo-Saxon charters where they survive, but in Leicestershire generally they do not.
+However, the evidence of Domesday Book and consideration of other factors such as land unit boundaries (parish, hundred and county) and topography have enabled plausible attempts at reconstruction to be made where there are no surviving charters describing the territory.
+The nearest local example is that of Market Bosworth attempted by Peter Foss (6).

-To sort out the origins of Appleby parish, we need to see how the geographical extent of the parish fits in with its neighbours.
-This may give us an idea of the position and size of the multiple estate from which the parish was carved out.
+To begin to sort out the origins of Appleby parish, as distinct from the settlement, we need to see how its geographical extent fits in with its neighbours.
+This may give us an idea of the position and size of the multiple estate from which the parish may have been sub-divided.
 Saxon churches are few and far between, being limited in this area to churches (with seventh century foundations) at Breedon and Repton, the latter being the burial place of some of the Mercian kings.
 But we can also look at the distribution of priests and the eleventh century Domesday Book is the earliest source that we have.
-Assuming that Domesday Book lists all the existing priests in west Leicestershire (and that is a big assumption), these were located at Ashby, Packington, Swepstone, Norton juxta Twycross, Market Bosworth (2) and Cadeby.
+Assuming that Domesday Book lists all the existing priests in west Leicestershire (and that is a big assumption), these were located at Ashby, Packington, Swepstone, Norton juxta Twycross, Market Bosworth (two) and Cadeby.
 There was none mentioned at Appleby, so it may be that the priest at Norton catered for neighbouring parishes including Appleby.

 Anglo-Saxon multiple estate